Jersey City voters pass limits on Airbnb, short-term rentals

 When city officials acted to reign in the Airbnb bonanza, short-term renters pushed back, saying putting their homes up on the site helped them defray high housing costs by bringing in paying guests.

+“From the start of this campaign, we knew this was going to be one of the toughest fights we’ve faced, with the big New York hotel industry determined to fight home sharing, but we had an obligation to stand up for our community,” he said.
+“Cities from Buffalo to San Francisco, and Boston to Seattle have managed to pass comprehensive short-term rental regulations without punishing tenants or creating red tape and onerous registration systems.”

+Jersey City’s regulations don’t ban short term rentals, but are expected to significantly trim the number of homes getting listed on sites like Airbnb.

-The regulations limit how often landlords can rent properties if they don’t live on site.
-They also forbid short-term rentals in buildings with more than four units if the owner isn’t present and prohibit renters from serving as hosts.
+The rules limit how often landlords can rent properties if they don’t live on site.
+They forbid short-term rentals in buildings with more than four units if the owner isn’t present.
+They also prohibit renters from serving as hosts.

 Airbnb and local advocates argued that the restrictions would have the effect of eliminating 90% of the city’s properties from the market and would disproportionately affect renters, most of whom are minorities.